Configuration in the web interface

 # Address Book

-Import, export, and clearing only affect the local address book.
+Import, export, and clearing affect only the local address book.
 Contacts from TrueConf Server and TrueConf MCU will not be affected.

 # Call log